-Beans, peas and lentils (types of pulses) are naturally low in fat, high in fibre, protein, vitamins and minerals, and therefore make good alternatives to meat.
+Pulses, such as beans, peas and lentils are naturally low in fat but high in fibre, protein, vitamins and minerals, and therefore make good alternatives to meat.
 Other vegetable based sources of protein include tofu, bean curd, Quorn and mycoprotein (found in many vegetarian products).

-Aim for at least two portions of fish a week, including 1 portion of oil-rich fish.
-Oil-rich fish e.g. salmon, mackerel and herring contain important unsaturated omega 3 fats that protect against heart disease.
+Aim for at least two portions (2 x 140g) of fish a week, including 1 portion of oil-rich fish.
+Oil-rich fish e.g. salmon, mackerel, tuna and herring contain important unsaturated omega 3 fats that protect against heart disease.

 Oils and spreads

-Although some fat in the diet is essential, we are generally eating too much and need to reduce our consumption.
+Although some fat in the diet is essential, many of us are eating too much and need to reduce our consumption.
 Unsaturated liquid oils and unsaturated spreads are healthier than saturated fats (see module 2 for more information on saturated fats) as they help to reduce cholesterol (high cholesterol levels can increase risk of heart disease and stroke), so it is important to get most of our fat from unsaturated sources.
 Examples of oils high in unsaturated fats include vegetable oil, rapeseed oil and olive oil.
 Also choosing lower-fat spreads, such as vegetable spreads, instead of butter is a good way to reduce intake of saturated fat.

 All types of fat (saturated and unsaturated) are high in calories, with 9 calories per gram of fat and therefore should only be consumed in small amounts.
 In comparison, carbohydrates contain less than half the calories of fat.

 Foods and drinks high in fat, salt and sugars

-They contribute unnecessary calories and can contribute to weight gain.
-Eating too many sugary foods and drinks can cause tooth decay, and drinking lots of sugary drinks in particular being associated with a higher risk of developing type 2 diabetes.
+These foods contribute unnecessary calories which can contribute to weight gain if eaten regularly.
+Sugary foods and drinks can cause tooth decay, with over-consumption of sugary drinks in particular being associated with a higher risk of developing type 2 diabetes.

-Check the label (covered in Module 3) and try to limit consumption of foods and drink which are high in fat, salt and sugar!
+Check the label (covered in Module 3) and try to limit consumption of foods and drink which are high in fat, sugar and salt.

-The body constantly loses fluid through breathing, sweating or going to the toilet and therefore this needs to be replaced.
+The body constantly loses fluid through breathing, sweating and going to the toilet.
 Aim to drink 6-8 glasses of fluid each day to help keep the body hydrated.

 To minimise the health risks associated with drinking alcohol, consumption should be limited to no more than 14 units per week for men and women.
 One unit is the same as one small single measure of spirits, while a 175ml glass of wine or a pint of standard strength lager or cider contains 2 units.